trixi-framework/HOHQMesh.jl/docs/src/tutorials/symmetric_mesh.md

 ![before_generation2](https://github.com/trixi-framework/HOHQMesh.jl/assets/25242486/0118a02f-0343-4280-8a63-eba5a59d69e3)

 We then generate the new mesh from the information contained in `symmetric_mesh`.
-Again, a check ensures that the curves designated as `":symmetry"` are co-linear such that an error is thrown if this is not the case and the mesh will not be reflected.
+Again, a check ensures that the curves designated as `":symmetry"` are co-linear.
+An error is thrown if this is not the case and the mesh will not be reflected.
 This saves the control, tec, and mesh files into the `out` folder and yields
 ```julia
 generate_mesh(symmetric_mesh)